Last changed

 .
 The values from this example can be found in the Prometheus source tree.

-You can test out the image using the example configuration file with the following command.
-Note that you will need to change ORGANIZATION
+You can test out the image using the example configuration file with the following command:

-to align with the name of your organization's private repository within the Chainguard registry:
+to align with the name of your organization's private repository within the Chainguard registry.

 The default port that Prometheus listens on is 9090